 Become a Board Member

-To submit your application, print out and complete the application form.
+To submit your application, complete the application form.
 Please submit the form along with a copy of your current c.v. or resume.
-Send the materials to the External Relations Office by mail to:
+Send the materials to the External Relations Office by email to email@example.com

 The application form and supporting materials are due March 1 before the summer you wish to begin serving the three-year term.
-All submissions will be reviewed by the Alumni Association Nominating Committee, and applicants will be contacted with a decision.
+All submissions will be reviewed by the board of directors, and applicants will be contacted with a decision.

 Board Member Benefits & Responsibilities